 For frequently used computers, set up a cooling system early: save more space under and above your computer, lift the computer down by placing it on a table, etc.

-From prolonged use of computers or over clockers, some users may experience headaches and dizziness caused by blinking of red pixels on the monitor.
+From prolonged use of computers or over clockers, some users may experience headaches and dizziness caused by the blinking of red pixels on the monitor.
 If you experience symptoms like these, switch to an LCD that minimizes such symptoms early.

 If you experience symptoms like these, you should see your doctor and have a physical examination.

-The bright red pixels to monitor the new name of the phenomenon that has happened on computers since 2002.
+The bright red pixels monitor the new name of the phenomenon that has happened on computers since 2002.
 In fact, the bright red pixels on the monitor occur on other LCD monitors regardless of the manufacturer, as well as computer or mobile screens.
-The reason is, LCD’s inorganic liquid crystal material is different from cathode ray tube (CRT), so events occur.
+The reason is, that LCD’s inorganic liquid crystal material is different from cathode ray tube (CRT), so events occur.

-If the bright red pixels on the monitor appear during video games or use other programs that often use full color display and layout such as Adobe Photoshop, systems with highly efficient graphics cards may prevent you from activating the anti-blink function using Overdrive, Ultra. -Low, or smooth video.
+If the bright red pixels on the monitor appear during video games or use other programs that often use full-color display and layout such as Adobe Photoshop, systems with highly efficient graphics cards may prevent you from activating the anti-blink function using Overdrive, Ultra. -Low, or smooth video.

 As a result of the success of this highly effective graphics card “Overdrive / Ultra Low / Smooth Video” is set automatically when you install Windows XP, as well as Windows Vista starting in Service Pack 1.
 In addition, the video game modes are active. faster than before because screen processing is also improved when you set Overdrive / Ultra Low / Smooth Video to video card video settings.

 The red pixels that glow in the monitor can be blocked for some time, but they happen often, so a permanent solution is needed to fix it early.
 Currently, there are some ways to prevent red pixels from leaking into the monitor, but there is no perfect solution.
-There are two ways: swap an existing LCD monitor with good quality new ones or change the video card settings to prevent blinking of red pixels on the display.
+There are two ways: swap an existing LCD monitor with good quality new ones or change the video card settings to prevent the blinking of red pixels on the display.

 First, take precautionary measures against the red pixel alert by changing the video card settings: